 The Health Risk Assessment (HRA) will be a voluntary survey open to all faculty and staff here at NCC.
 This survey will be completed electronically with guaranteed anonymity.
 The data collected from this HRA assessment will provide the Wellness Committee with information to identify and address the specific health and wellness needs of the campus.
 For those individuals willing to share their information, the HRA can also act as a method of determining progress made with lifestyle changes and/or exercise prescription.

-The HRA is near completion and will be tentatively released in January 2015
+The HRA is near completion and will be

 Every fall and spring semester, the Pitney Bowes Foundation Wellness Center, in collaboration with the Wellness Committee, Exercise Science Student Club and Wellness Club, will offer a monthly wellness series.
 The Wellness Series will include health screenings, lectures and interactive workshops on a variety of health and wellness topics, presented by regional professionals, clinicians and practitioners.